dut-laowang/PCLMM/README.md

 # PCLMM
  The code implementation for the article "Towards Patronizing and Condescending Language in Chinese Videos: A Multimodal Dataset and Framework".
 The paper is **accepted by ICASSP 2025**, and the code is now released.

- The link for this paper in arxiv is https://arxiv.org/abs/2409.05005
+ The link for this paper is [https://ieeexplore.ieee.org/abstract/document/10890580](https://ieeexplore.ieee.org/abstract/document/10890580)

  a) Data Collection.
 Refining annotation guidelines and gathering data from Bilibili.